Let’s not kid ourselves – the last few months have been 🎢 up and down on the stock market.

-There will always be weeks like this in the stock market, and they’re good reminders of why it’s important to diversify your portfolio, ideally into the kinds of assets that don’t move with the stock market.
+But there will always be times like this in the stock market, and they’re good reminders of why it’s important to diversify your portfolio, ideally into the kinds of assets that don’t move with the stock market.

 Alternative assets have long been a critical part of the investment strategy for the wealthy and for institutions like university endowments.
 They’re used both to diversify risk away from stocks and bonds and into things like real estate, as well as to add the potential of big gains from exposure to things like venture capital.